leedrake5/Russia-Ukraine/README.md

 ## Logistics Systems
 ![alt text](https://raw.githubusercontent.com/leedrake5/Russia-Ukraine/master/Plots/current_logistics.jpg?)
 ![alt text](https://raw.githubusercontent.com/leedrake5/Russia-Ukraine/master/Plots/logistics_ratio.jpg?)
 Ukraine has lost few logistics systems, while Russian losses increased linearly until the end of the second week when they began to taper.
-This ratio remains heavily assymetrical near 10:1.
+This ratio remains heavily assymetrical at over 6:1.
 This calculation includes engineering and communications vehicles.

 #Analysis
 By grouping synthetic vehicles, we can see how different systems have been prioritized by Russia or Ukraine, providing a glimpse into strategy.